JamesFlare1212/JamesFlare/content/posts/实践手册使用Go语言显示Sin图像/index.md

 Finally, it saves the plot to a PNG image file using the `p.Save()` function.

-The resulting PNG image file shows the sin graph, with the x-axis labeled "X" and the y-axis labeled "Y".
+The resulting PNG image file shows the sin graph, with the x-axis labeled $X$ and the y-axis labeled $Y$.
 The graph shows the sine function plotted against the angle in radians.
-The plot shows the sine wave oscillating between -1 and 1, with a period of 2π radians.
+The plot shows the sine wave oscillating between $-1$ and $1$, with a period of $2π$ radians.